Tinymrsb/100-days-of-code/log.md

 **Thoughts:** I'm trying to slow down, I'm learning but I also want to enjoy the creation and design.

 **Link to work**: Mockup created https://twitter.com/tinymrsb/status/1494485615311822849?s=20&t=NMq5Rz1Q1MTcUMZ51cn-CA

+### Day 6: February 18, 2022

+**Today's Progress**: My current project is the FCC landing page.
+Using my mockup from Day 5 I started laying out the code on CodePen and completely hit a brick wall.
+I realized I'm not grasping flexbox, which is what I planned to use.
+So I took time to write up practice flexbox layouts and found a great tutorial video to help me out with the concepts.

+**Thoughts:** Slow an steady wins the race

+**Link to work**: Todays tweet with video I used https://twitter.com/tinymrsb/status/1494701840428154888?s=20&t=aeZkRhZsMEPGrKVgLWEhVw

+### Day 7: February 19, 2022

+**Today's Progress**:

+**Thoughts:**

+**Link to work**: